 We can install the SCCM client using Intune in a co-management scenario.
 You can create a “Mobile app” in Intune with the latest SCCM client package and deploy the app to Windows 10 devices that you want to co-manage.
 SCCM Client via Intune is the topic we are going to cover in this post.

 Update – SCCM 1810 onwards the SCCM client installation from the internet via CMG made easy.
 The SCCM site publishes additional Azure Active Directory (Azure AD) information to the cloud management gateway (CMG).
 With SCCM 1810 onwards, the only two required ccmsetup properties are CCMHOSTNAME and SMSSiteCode.
 More details are available in Microsoft documentation.

 All in One – How to Setup Co-Management Eight(8) Video Tutorials

 Prerequisites to SCCM Client via Intune?

-In this post, you can see how to install SCCM client via Intune in a co-management scenario.
+In this post, you can see how to install the SCCM client via Intune in a co-management scenario.
 I have documented the Co-management prerequisites, and I would recommend reading the post.

 - The logged on user must be an Azure AD identity.